-At the Morris County law firm of McHugh & Imbornone, P.A., our attorneys help workers injured on the job obtain the full benefits they need and deserve through the workers’ compensation system.
-Our first task is to make sure you understand your rights under the NJ workers’ compensation law.
+At the Morris County law firm of McHugh & Imbornone, P.A.
+Law Office, our attorneys help workers injured on the job obtain the full benefits they need and deserve through the workers’ compensation system.
+Our first task is to make sure you understand your rights under the New Jersey workers’ compensation law.
 Our second job is to help you obtain the full compensation you deserve.

-Two Important Things to Know About Workers’ Comp in Middlesex County, New Jersey
+Two Important Things To Know About Workers’ Comp In New Jersey

 - Workers’ compensation covers your medical treatment and lost income.
 For a temporary disability, the amount is usually 70 percent of your wage or salary.
 Permanent disability amounts will probably be different.